AnatolyRrr/Vue-TodoList/README.md

 # Vue-course-work3

-This template should help get you started developing with Vue 3 in Vite.
+This todolist application is written in composition api, using vue-router and vuex

 ## Recommended IDE Setup